The Mutiny Hotel: History

 The Stadler Development Companies of Coral Gables and two Boston developers purchased the hotel from the Federal Savings and Loan Insurance Corporation in 1989 with the intention of converting it to an all-suite property.
 Later that year, the group assigned its rights to Miami developer Manny Medina.
 Medina closed the hotel in preparation for major renovations, but neighborhood activists opposed a plan to reconstruct the parking garage.
 In 1991, a decline in the economy led Citibank to foreclose on Medina's mansion, and the project was put on hold.
 Abandoned for years and with its furnishings having been auctioned off in 1990, the building was subject to break-ins and the subject of neighbor complaints.

-Flagler Development purchased the building in 1996—by that point little more than a structural shell, as asbestos abatement had been conducted—and planned to convert it into 178 condominiums that could also be rented by their owners.
+In 1996, Flagler Development bought the structure, which at that point was merely a structural shell due to asbestos abatement work, with the intention of converting it into 178 condominiums that their owners could also rent out.
 The $28 million renovation concluded in late 1998, and the hotel reopened in April 1999, with Coastal Hotel Group and Provident Resorts operating it.
 Another renovation was conducted in 2010.

 In 2017, journalist Roben Farzad wrote a book, Hotel Scarface: Where Cocaine Cowboys Partied and Plotted to Control Miami, on the hotel's heyday, recalling the years when it was a "criminal free-trade zone" and the leading seller of Dom Pérignon in the world.